radius-project/docs/docs/content/operations/platforms/kubernetes/kubernetes-metadata/index.md

 ## Example

-Let's take an example of an application with the following labels and annotations:
+Let's take an example of an application with some labels and annotations.
+This example shows some generic 'keys', as well as an example of how an organization may use labels to track organization contact information inside labels for troubleshooting scenarios:

 {{< rad file="snippets/env.bicep" embed=true marker="//APP" >}}

 All resources within this application with Kubernetes outputs will gain these labels.
-Let's now take a look at a container:
+Let's now take a look at a frontend container, where the frontend team has overridden some of the values:

 {{< rad file="snippets/env.bicep" embed=true marker="//CONTAINER" >}}